postmanlabs/labs-docs/src/pages/docs/integrations/ci-integrations.md

 ## Viewing build status

 After you set up CI integration, status information for CI build jobs is available in Postman.
-For each build you can view the commit message, the branch the build ran on, the build status (success or failed), and the time the build ran.
+For each build you can view the commit message, the branch the build ran on, the start time and duration, and the build status (success or failed).

 To view build jobs, open your API and select the **Test** tab.
-The most recent jobs are listed under **Recent Runs**.
+The most recent jobs are listed under **CI/CD Builds**.

 * To view a build in your CI tool, hold the cursor over a build and select **View build details**.
 * To kick off a new build, select **Run Build**.
 Select or type a branch name, and then select **Run Build**.